Utkarsh060903/railway_booking_system/README.md

 ### 1. User Registration and Login
 - Register by providing your details.
-- Login with your registered credentials.
+- Login with your registered credentials(It might take some time to load the main page).

 ### 2. Train Selection & Booking
 - Select a train and check its availability.